OR WAIT 15 SECS

 R&D should be conducted in a variety of epidemiological, political and cultural settings, especially in countries hardest hit by the pandemic, according to the Blueprint.

 Developing countries are becoming key partners in AIDS vaccine research our scientists and research institutions, our communities who are eagerly participating in vaccine trials, and our politicians who speak out in favor of a stronger vaccine effort, said Dr. Pontiano Kaleebu, assistant director of the Uganda Virus Research Institute and head of the MRC/UVRI Basic Sciences, at todays launch of the Blueprint.
-Expanding research capacity in these countries will also set the stage for faster approval and uptake of a vaccine that can save tens of millions of lives in
+Expanding research capacity in these countries will also set the stage for faster approval and uptake of a vaccine that can save tens of millions of lives in Africa and elsewhere.

 The Blueprint stresses the importance of strong and sustained political backing for AIDS vaccine R&D pointing to encouraging signs, including recent endorsements from the G8 heads of state, the United Nations General Assembly, and from global AIDS organizations which recognize the importance of a vaccine in an overall response to the epidemic.